oskarrough/bonpi/README.md

 ### Optionally install and use `ngrok` to expose the local server to the public

+    ngrok http --domain blablabla.ngrok-free.app 3000

+or maybe this?

     ngrok http --subdomain bonpi 3000
     ngrok http --region=eu --hostname=bonpi.eu.ngrok.io 80